ceejbot/polyclay/README.md

 ### Property types

 properties
 : named properties with type enforcement in the provided getters and setters.
-If you
+If you [[etc]]

 ### Valid data types